 The response date is the date the adjudication response was given, or the due date for the response, whichever date is earlier.
 The due date of the Adjudicator’s decision can be extended by agreement if both parties agree to extend it before the original due date for the decision.

-If the application relates to a complex claim and the parties don’t reach an agreement on the extension, the adjudicator can unilaterally extend the time by 5 business days only.
-The adjudicator must give notice of any extension to the registrar within 4 days of getting the extension.
+If the application relates to a complex claim and the parties don’t reach an agreement on the extension, the adjudicator can unilaterally extend the time by five business days only.
+The adjudicator must give notice of any extension to the Adjudication Registrar within four days of getting the extension.

 Whether an adjudicator has fulfilled their duties set out in section 88(2) of the BIF Act is often relevant as to whether they have ‘valued’ the construction work.